cloudberry-contrib/flink-connector-cloudberry/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-## About

-Apache Flink is an open source project of The Apache Software Foundation (ASF).

 ## Acknowledgments